Political Science - Bachelor of Arts

 Political Science Minor

-The Political Science Minor requires 18 senior-level POLS credits.
-A minimum of nine credits at the 200-level and a minimum of nine credits at the 300- or 400-level.
-POLS 221 and POLS 261 cannot be used to meet the minor requirements.
+The Political Science Minor requires 18 senior-level POLS, AEPS, or URBW credits.
+This must include a minimum of nine credits at the 200-level and a minimum of nine credits at the 300- or 400-level, with a maximum of three credits in AEPS or URBW.
+POLS 261 cannot be used to meet the minor requirements.
 Junior-level POLS 101 is not part of the Political Science Minor but may be a prerequisite for required minor courses.
 Note that 300- or 400-level courses in POLS often require multiple 200-level prerequisites.

 Code | Title | Credits |